Phase II Coming Soon for Debrecen’s SME Park

 In the second phase, business premises will be developed on more than 11 hectares in a large-scale industrial environment with modern infrastructure.
 The Főnix Housing Programme, which supports housing for employees under the age of 35, will also continue, as announced by Mayor László Papp at the county forum of the National Association of Entrepreneurs and Employers (VOSZ).

-He added that he believes – and has dedicated his entire political career to the conviction – that a city must be built on the foundations of a successful economy.
-“What lies behind Debrecen, I can confidently say, is that decades ago it was one of Hungary’s defining cities; today it is one of Europe’s defining cities with the economy that has been built here.
-And this includes the performance of multinational corporations, large Hungarian companies, small and medium-sized enterprises, as well as micro-enterprises,” he emphasised.
+He added that he believes—and has dedicated his entire political career to this conviction—that a city must be built on the foundations of a successful economy.
+“I can say with confidence that while the city was already one of Hungary’s key urban centres decades ago, today it has become one of Europe’s significant cities thanks to the economy that has been built here.
+This achievement includes the performance of multinational corporations, major Hungarian companies, small and medium‑sized enterprises, as well as micro‑businesses,” he emphasised

 He explained that Debrecen and Hajdú-Bihar County are parts of the country where, during the past hard period (the end of 2022 was still the Covid period, while a Russian-Ukrainian war began) and despite all its consequences (energy crisis, inflationary pressure, interest rate problems), the number of businesses has not decreased.

-He described the Multimentor Programme announced by VOSZ in Debrecen as being of outstanding importance, as it aims to help establish connections between multinational companies and Hungarian SMEs.
+The mayor described the Multimentor Programme announced by VOSZ in Debrecen as being of outstanding importance, as it aims to help establish connections between multinational companies and Hungarian SMEs.
 “If there is anywhere in the country where this endeavour has both a place and a real prospect, it is precisely Debrecen.
 The country’s largest companies are building manufacturing and production capacities in this city.
-For years we have said – and worked for – the following: Debrecen will truly be successful in this economic development process if Hungarian SMEs and family businesses are also able to reach and connect to the market opportunities created by multinational companies,” the mayor pointed out.
+For years we have said – and worked for – the following: Debrecen will truly be successful in this economic development process if Hungarian SMEs and family businesses are also able to reach and connect to the market opportunities created by multinational companies,” he pointed out.

 Referring to foreign workers, he said that there are 103,000 filled jobs in Debrecen.
 Ten or eleven years ago this figure was around 80,000.
 This represents an increase of more than 20,000 jobs, which genuinely presents a challenge for the labour market.
-However, the proportion of foreign labour in the city is still only 4–4.5 per cent.
+However, the proportion of foreign labour in the city is still only 4–4.5 percent.

-In Germany and the Czech Republic, this proportion is around 18–20 per cent, where it plays a role in the economy, in generating contributions, increasing state revenues, and maintaining economic operations.
+In Germany and the Czech Republic, this proportion is around 18–20 percent, where it plays a role in the economy, in generating contributions, increasing state revenues, and maintaining economic operations.

 In Debrecen, interest among SMEs in becoming suppliers to global companies is higher than the national average.
 The VOSZ Multimentor Programme supports this endeavour.